TIDAL BLOCK

 THE TIDAL BLOCK EQUATION

 There had to be a method to the madness, or I could never tackle 40 days of photographs to make one picture.
-To convey the tidal levels, the rocks were grouped by height.
-Since it was a rare condition to witness, the tallest rocks would be filled with white water, while constantly exposed areas left empty.
-The medium sized rocks would be filled or half-filled depicting the intertidal zone shift, sometimes hidden, sometimes revealed.
-The lowest, sub-tidal rocks would be empty since you can rarely see them at all.
-With the Tidal Block Print equation established, my original goal to see all the tidal levels at once could finally be realized.
+To convey the tidal levels, the rocks are grouped by height.
+Since it was a rare condition to witness, the tallest rocks are filled with white water, while constantly exposed areas left empty.
+The medium sized rocks are filled or half-filled depicting the intertidal zone shift, sometimes hidden, sometimes revealed.
+The lowest, sub-tidal rocks are empty since you can rarely see them at all.
+With the Tidal Block Print equation established, my original goal to see all the tidal levels at once was finally be realized.